voxeltheater/handbook/tech/osc.md

 ### /voxel/ramp/globes {number}
 Set the intensity of the hanging globe light at the bottom of the ramp.
 Range is 0-100.

+## Sound

+### /voxel/lobby/volume
+Set the gain of the lobby speakers.
+Range is -120-10.

+### /voxel/pcdi/enable
+Un-mutes the PCDI input into the sound system.